Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften: Organisation

 The Society has a scientific advisory council at its disposal, currently presided by Peter Kröling and Wolfgang Hell.
 The Science Council has an interdisciplinary composition and comprises scientists, scholars and other people from fields such as medicine, psychology, physics, religious studies, biology, pedagogy, folkloristics and cultural anthropology.
 The Science Council is intended to secure the scientific standards of the Society's work.
 A representative of the Science Council is delegated to the GWUP board of directors for this purpose.

-In Roßdorf the GWUP maintains the Centre for Science and Critical Thinking (Zentrum für Wissenschaft und kritisches Denken), that is led full-time by Martin Mahner.
-Amongst other issues, inquiries by journalists and interested people are answered here.
-It was founded in 1999 and has around 200 enquiries per year.
+In Roßdorf the GWUP maintains the Centre for Science and Critical Thinking (Zentrum für Wissenschaft und kritisches Denken), established in 1999 by Martin Mahner.
+As of May 2024, Mahner has been succeeded as head by philosopher of science and CSI fellow Nikil Mukerji.
+Each year, the Centre handles hundreds of enquiries from journalists and other individuals.
 It contains a reference library.